Fuel system modification (FSM) for paramotors with diaphragm carburetors

 2. A pulse-port driven auxiliary fuel pump installed externally at the base of the fuel tank

-3. Various valves and regulators that work together to maintain the correct fuel pressure at the carburetor inlet
+3. Various valves and regulators that work together to maintain the correct fuel pressure at the carburetor inlet.

-4. A simple manometer that is used to monitor the fuel system pressure
+4. A simple manometer that is used to monitor the fuel system pressure which also provides a failsafe mechanism against overpressure ever occurring in the fuel system.

 5. Fuel recirculation through the entire system to help prevent fuel overheating and vaporization, even under positive pressure

-The overall design of the FSM creates a slightly positive pressurized fuel system which helps prevent the gasoline from vaporizing.
+The design of the FSM creates a slightly positive pressurized fuel system which helps prevent the gasoline from vaporizing.
 Gasoline that has bubbles/fizz in it will not move through the carburetor and into the engine.
 The most acute problem is the failure of the internal fuel pump inside the carburetor.
 It will not pump fuel properly unless it is 100% liquid.
 The greater the amount and size of the bubbles/fizz in the fuel, the greater the problem.

 2. Why install the FSM?